- Alcohols are organic compounds containing hydroxyl group attached to carbon chain.

 The oxidation product also depends upon the oxidizing agent used.
 Primary alcohols with potassium permanganate give carboxylic acid.
-However, the product or reaction can be stopped at aldehyde using chromium (IV) oxidizing agent.
+However, the product or reaction can be stopped at aldehyde using a chromium (IV) oxidizing agent.

-In case of secondary alcohol, it has only one α – hydrogen and hence gives only ketone (Acetone).
+In the case of a secondary alcohol, it has only one α – hydrogen and hence gives only ketone (Acetone).
 However, tertiary alcohol such as iso-butanol does not contain any α – hydrogen and thus it does not undergo oxidation reaction.

 Books for further study

 - Morrison, R. T., and R. N. Boyd.
 "Organic chemistry 5th edition."
 (1987).